 Pay Off Debt or Save First? | Guiding You Forward

-In this episode of the Guiding You Forward video podcast, we talk retirement planning with Stewart Campbell, associate vice president, wealth management operations, at Mountain America Credit Union.
+In this episode of the Guiding You Forward podcast, we talk retirement planning with Stewart Campbell, director of wealth management at Mountain America Credit Union.

 In this episode, you’ll learn:

-No matter where you are in the arc of your career, you should begin planning for your retirement.
+No matter where you are in the arc of your career, now is the time to begin planning for your retirement.
 Watch the video above to get started.

 Build your emergency fund

 We recommend saving at least six months’ worth of expenses.
 That may sound like a lot if you’re working with a limited budget.
 The key is consistency—contribute something each week, month or paycheck, building your account slowly.
-Soon, you’ll have what you need!
+You'll soon see your accounts growing.

 Track your spending